Ask Slashdot: How Do You Best Protect Client Files From Wireless Hacking?

 I donno, there has to be a twist...

-Probelm identifaction (Score:2)
+Probelm identifaction (Score:3)

 on a Windows 10 PC First problem